+Metaphorically, researchers should have a range of tools and techniques, both qualitative and quantitative-a researcher's tool box.
 Like jazz players, researchers must also know the rules-structure, technique and context to appropriately apply the available techniques.
 But that's not enough-the holistic requirements of the new research environment mean that researchers, like jazz improvisers, must be free to interpret and apply creativity, and judgment, when required.
 Factor analysis certainly requires some judgment, and in the hands of an amateur may be dangerous, but the move to greater holisticity means that directionally researchers must move toward what has been termed "jazzers" (Dennis and Macaulay (2007) as opposed to "readers"-the latter are those who can't improvise, or show some creativity.
 Somewhat relaxing a significance level, for example, may yield a factor solution that is ever so much more meaningful from the decision maker's standpoint.
-As Smith and Fletcher (2004, p.173) indicate, as researchers we need (increasingly) to put ourselves in the "third corner" to reframe data, and to facilitate reform.

 What do the jazz metaphor and the new research requirements suggest in the way of new techniques and /or new "forms"?
 Jazz is a continuously evolving idiom, and jazz musicians are constantly seeking to improve and revise existing techniques and forms, and more towards the new.
 Moving towards a more holistic approach to marketing research, suggests the need for a thorough understanding of existing techniques as they apply both to he mainstream and "at the edges", to allow for improvisation.

 The metaphor also suggests the need for both extensions and/or more creative use of existing techniques, as well as a search for the new.
-Jazz great Miles Davis's approach is characteristic of the orientation we in the research profession might well adopt: "I always had a curiosity about trying new things in music: a new sound, another way to do something."
-(Carr, 1998).
-Davis was a pioneer in the use of new techniques, new technologies, and their successful fusion.

 In the research arena, technological developments may help speed the development of techniques both more responsive to the market and improvisationally useful, if we are but confident enough to utilise them appropriately.
-New developments in online qual, bulletin boards, use of internet "blogs", joint "hybrid" qual-quant techniques and others like them are directionally inline with a more improvisational approach.
+New developments in online qual, bulletin boards, use of internet "blogs", joint "hybrid" qualquant techniques and others like them are directionally inline with a more improvisational approach.
 However, technology itself is only one avenue for potential new research techniques and their applications, and it may be that as equally promising applications, perhaps many of them qualitative, can come from creative fusion of existing techniques in previously untried ways (c.f.
 Mills et al 2005).